p/vcproj2cmake/README.txt

        (final failure due to simply locking up as an entirely inadequate "handling" of this problem that originated on the side of the server) --> whoa, triple FAIL!!
-This behaviour is surely being acerbated by the fact that TFS is a centralized lock-in type infrastructure (server is managing client state on server side, no disconnected operation [and BTW working disconnected is annoyingly cumbersome at both disconnecting *and* reconnecting ops], ...)
+This behaviour is surely being acerbated by the fact that TFS is a centralized (non-disconnected operation) lock-in type infrastructure

 For a very revealing discussion with lots of experienced SCM/ALM people, you may look at